 - A Ph.D. in Organic Chemistry, Pharmacology, or a related field is required by time of employment.
 Successful candidates will have demonstrated a commitment to promoting equity, diversity and inclusion in an educational environment.

-Review of applications will begin on October 7th, 2016 and continue until the position is filled.
+Review of applications will begin October 28, 2022; other applications will be considered until the position is filled.